themeum/kirki/docs/controls/select.md

     description: The number of options users will be able to select simultaneously.
 Use <code>1</code> for single-select controls (defaults to <code>1</code>).
 ---

-We extend WordPress Core's `select` controls and all `select` controls created using Kirki will use the [selectize.js](http://brianreavis.github.io/selectize.js/) script.

 ### Example

 {% highlight php %}